L-Clem/GitHooks/README.md

 ## Documentation

-Class diagram of the solution.
+Class diagram of the solution:

 ```mermaid
 classDiagram